There are seven actions that are available from the contextual menu of Host Groups, Hosts and Service Checks:

 Downtime is typically scheduled when maintenance is set to occur on Hosts, for example Saturday evening 19:00 to 23:00 when patching of the operating systems may occur.
 By telling Opsview Monitor in advance of the patching on certain Hosts, Opsview Monitor can suppress any Notifications when problems are detected.
-If Opsview Monitor detects that a Host is DOWN, it will compare it to the downtime list and says 'OK, this Host is in downtime so don't send any Notifications.
-This stops you being bombarded with Notifications during a maintenance window.

 Downtime can be set at a Host Group level, which propagates 'downwards' and will thus put all Hosts and Service Checks within the Host Group into a state of Downtime during the determined period.
-It can also be set at a Host level, thus affecting the specified Host and its Service Checks, or it can finally be set at on a individual Service Check on an individual Host, i.e. 'Apache2' on Host 'www-data' will be updated between 15:00 and 15:30, so you could schedule downtime to prevent alerts and notifications.
+It can also be set at a Host level, thus affecting the specified Host and its Service Checks, or it can finally be set at on a individual Service Check on an individual Host, e.g. 'Apache2' on Host 'www-data' will be updated between 15:00 and 15:30, so you could schedule downtime to prevent notifications.

 Note: Because the downtime affects all Hosts and all services within a Hostgroup, the ability to schedule downtime at a Host Group level is only available to a user with the DOWNTIMEALL access.
 Users with DOWNTIMESOME can set downtime on a per-Host or per-Service Check level (if they have permission).